teravoz/webphone-examples/README.md

 ### floating-phone

 It implements the UI of a webphone that can be dragged around the window.
-This example stands for a dynamic and flexible webphone in your screen.
+This example stands for a dynamic and flexible webphone on your screen.
 It may be embedded in a CRM.

   * How to run ?

     - Open the examples/floating-phone/index.html file

     - Place your API-KEY **(check the Teravoz docs) on the embed script

     - Go to examples/floating-phone/assets/js/main.js line 69

     - Insert your peer credentials

     - Execute the following commands in the bash: